-Minimal number of support points before multithreading is enabled in numba compilations.
+Minimal number of support points of grids before multithreading is enabled in numba compilations.
+Has no effect when 'numba.multithreading' is 'False'.
 (Default value: 65536)

 Tip: To disable parallel computing in the package, the following code could be added to the start of the script: